-Object S erver Paramete rs Value Connection Type Definition none credentials everything IOM Bridge Specifies the degree of encryption to use when making outbound calls.
+Object Server Parameters Object Server Parameter Value Connection Type Definition CLIENTENCRYPTIONLEVEL Alias: CEL none credentials everything IOM Bridge Specifies the degree of encryption to use when making outbound calls.
 This option is used only by the bridge protocol engine.
-Numeric value IOM Bridge COM/DCOM Specifies the maximum length of string printed in the IOM server journal.
+JNLSTRMAX Numeric value IOM Bridge COM/DCOM Specifies the maximum length of string printed in the IOM server journal.
 This option can be used to adjust the amount of material included in an IOM trace.
 A value greater than 500 is recommended.
-Path in which to create the IOM server trace log.
-IOM Bridge COM/DCOM Provides an alternative to the SAS Log for IOM server trace output. have execute and write permissions for the log destination path.
-TCP/IP port number IOM Bridge Specifies the value for the bridge protocol engine to use as the port in which to start listening for client connections. bridge com (com,bridge) IOM Bridge COM/DCOM Specifies the protocol engine(s) to launch in server mode.
+LOGFILE Alias: LOG Path in which to create the IOM server trace log.
+IOM Bridge COM/DCOM Provides an alternative to the SAS Log for IOM server trace output.
+Note: The user who starts the server must have execute and write permissions for PORT TCP/IP port number IOM Bridge the log destination path.
+Specifies the value for the bridge protocol engine to use as the port in which to start listening for client connections.
+PROTOCOL bridge com (com,bridge) IOM Bridge COM/DCOM Specifies the protocol engine(s) to launch in server mode.
 Server mode indicates that the protocol engine(s) will listen for client connections.
 By default, Windows servers use the COM protocol engine and all other servers use the Bridge protocol engine.]
 It you specify (com, bridge) a multiuser server can simultaneously support clients using different protocols.
-N/A IOM Bridge COM/DCOM Specifies whether client authorization is required.
+SECURITY NOSECURITY N/A IOM Bridge COM/DCOM Specifies whether client authorization is required.
 When security is enabled, the bridge protocol engine requires a username and password; the COM protocol engine is integrated with the single-signon security of the Windows networking environment.
-Authorization decisions are controlled by Object S Value none credentials everything Numeric value Path in which to create the IOM server trace log.
-TCP/IP port number bridge com (com,bridge) N/A Object Server ParameterValueConnection Typenone credentials everythingIOM BridgeNumeric valueIOM Bridge COM/DCOMPath in which to create the IOM server trace log.IOM Bridge COM/DCOMTCP/IP port numberIOM Bridge COM/DCOMbridge com (com,bridge)IOM Bridge COM/DCOMN/AIOM Bridge COM/DCOM specified, these security mechanisms are bypassed.
+Authorization decisions are controlled by the server application.
+If "nosecurity" is specified, these security mechanisms are bypassed.
 TIMEOUTSECONDS Numeric value IOM Bridge COM/DCOM Indicates the timeout in seconds before an inactive session is terminated.
 If this option is not set, inactive sessions are deleted when closed or fully released by the client.
 V8ERRORTEXT N/A IOM Bridge COM/DCOM Indicates that the MVA components should return Version 8 style error messages instead of the Version 9 XML style error messages.